Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 In some cases, we still wonder where is the best place to do things, and how to do it.
 For example, let's say you have to implement a global notification center for your app: we're still investigating and iterating to find the best way to do it...
 Even if a "service" is what sounds like to be the best idea, it is not as simple as it seem...

 How does it interact with push events (we make a heavy use of [socket.io](http://socket.io/) ?
 How does it interact with the "bubbling" of Ember actions ?
 What if a component has to notify the app of its state ?
 What if you want your models to auto-notify the user when they are saved / errored ?
 We implemented all of these behaviors but we are not very sure if we did it the right way, and trying to find better methods every day (ok, finally it's pretty normal for devs ^^)

-- Maybe the "convention over configuration" is not for everyone
+Maybe the "convention over configuration" is not for everyone, and not perfect for every cases.
+It might be sometimes inevitable to patch or get around things for your business needs and Ember "rigidity" will be more a burden.

-- The way components communicate through actions is still very perfectible (notably the `sendAction()` method, which could be very confusing for beginners)
+The way components communicate through actions is still very perfectible (notably the `sendAction()` method, which could be very confusing for beginners)

 ## Ember cli